Accents: A contrast, outline or highlight for added detail and emphasis.

 Framed Cabinet: Kitchen cabinets with an applied front face-frame around the kitchen cabinet opening to which the cabinet door is attached.
 Cabinet doors may lie directly on the face-frame itself or are mounted flush or inset into the frame.

 Frameless Cabinet (European Style): Kitchen cabinets that have no front face-frame.
 The omission of the face-frame provides the necessity and inherent characteristic of the full-overlay door which is attached directly to the side of the cabinet rather than the frame.

 Frieze: Decorative running design or cutout (fretwork) running along the top of a kitchen cabinet.

-Full Overlay: From a purist point of view-a typical frameless kitchen cabinet door style covers just about the entire size of the kitchen cabinet box or carcass (give or take 1/16th of an inch).
-With the growing popularity of frameless cabinetry, framed manufactures are now using this term to describe their kitchen cabinet doors that cover more of the face frame than in the past, showing less reveal or gap (distance between doors/drawers), giving a more frameless streamline appearance.
+Full Overlay: From a purist point of view a typical frameless kitchen cabinet door style covers just about the entire size of the kitchen cabinet box or carcass (give or take 1/16th of an inch).
+With the growing popularity of frameless cabinetry, framed manufacturers are now using this term to describe their kitchen cabinet doors that cover more of the face frame than in the past, showing less reveal or gap (distance between doors/drawers), giving a more frameless streamline appearance.

 Galley: A kitchen layout characterized by two parallel runs of cabinetry on opposing walls.